Frequently Asked Questions

 How does this competition differ from the established national championships held at the US Equestrian Federation Dressage Festival of Champions?

 The USEF championships are for FEI levels: from FEI Pony and FEI Junior through Grand Prix, and including the Young Adult "Brentina Cup."
 The US Dressage Finals are designed as an extension of the Great American/USDF Regional Championships.
 Competitors qualify through their Regional Championships.
 All levels from Training through Grand Prix will be offered for adult amateurs and open riders.
-Junior/Young Riders will be offered levels from Training through Fourth Level (excluding freestyles).
+Junior/Young Riders will be offered levels from Training through Intermediate I (excluding freestyles).

 How do horses and riders qualify to compete at the US Dressage Finals?